openmod/openmod-docs/content/development-guide/localization.md

 # Localization
 Localization allows users to customize and translate your plugins messages.
-This is achieved through the translations.yaml and the IStringLocalizer service.
+This is achieved through the translations.yaml file and the IStringLocalizer service.

 ## Adding the translations.yaml
 Create a new file called "translations.yaml" inside your projects root directory.